briis/unifiprotect/README.md

 ### Switch

-If this component is enabled two Switches are created per Camera.
+If this component is enabled three Switches are created per Camera.

 1. Enable or disable motion recording
 2. Enable or disable constant recording
+3. Enable or disable Infrared sensors.
+This switch also supports extra options to define what setting is ON and what settings is OFF.
+See more below.

 In order to use the Switch component, add the following to your *configuration.yaml* file: